Updated April 12, 2026

 How To Harvest Without Throwing Away Quality

 Loosen soil gently if needed, pull roots before they sit too long at oversize, and keep the harvest shaded while you work.
-Illinois Extension’s home beet guide is a good reference here because it ties size and storage quality together in one place.
+Root diameter is a practical harvest cue because size affects tenderness, storage quality, and the risk of fibrous texture, as reflected in the home beet guide.

 After Harvest – Greens And Roots Need Different Handling Speeds